harleydutton/Tabula-Rasa/tabula-rasa.md

 The **mark's** motivations are typically of little relevance in situations of mental influence.
 The **mark's** code of honor doesn't really come into play when they are told "go jump out a window."

 #### Resistance
 Mental influence is almost always resisted.
 When the **salesman** uses `mind control` and tells the **mark** "Give me your wallet.", the **mark** probably doesn't have a relevant motivation to influence their resistance roll but will definitely want to resist.
-Usually the **mark** resists by rolling a check with the mandatory skill `mind` or a more apt skill.
+Usually the **mark** resists by rolling a check with the `mind` attribute or a relevant skill.
 Typically this check goes unmodified unless magic items or flavor are involved.

 ***